webknjaz/mimesis/index.md

 >>> generic.add_providers(SomeProvider, Another)
 ```

+Too lazy to search for data?
+No problem, we found them for you and collected them here: [mimesis-extra-data](https://github.com/mimesis-lab/mimesis-extra-data).

 ## Builtins specific data providers

 Some countries have data types specific to that country.
 For example social security numbers (SSN) in the United States of America (`en`), and cadastro de pessoas físicas (CPF) in Brazil (`pt-br`).